hoang-tran/hoang-tran.github.io/_i18n/en/_posts/2018-10-19-are-we-too-addicted-to-social-medias.md

 I reached out to my phone to turn it off.

-Before my feet even hit the ground, I noticed that there were 2 new notifications on my Facebook app.
-One was about a new post in some online market that I didn't even remember following.
-Another was from a stranger who just liked my silly selfie.
+Before my feet even hit the ground, I noticed that there were 2 new notifications on my Facebook.
+* ZYZ posted in Online shoes market...
+"Hmm?
+When did I follow this market?.
+* A stranger just liked my silly photo.
 "Great, someone liked it".

-While scrolling through my Facebook feeds, I came across a dozen of videos that kept playing by themselves.
+While scrolling through my Facebook feeds, I wasn't sure whether I saw any updates from my friends.
+I mostly came across a dozen of videos that kept playing by themselves.
 I watched one video about a funny dog getting trolled by his owner.
-That was hillarious.
+"That was hillarious".

 Then the next video showed up which also looked interesting.
 I tapped on it and continued watching.

-45 minutes passed, I jumped out of bed, got ready and headed to the office at 9:30 am.
+45 minutes passed, it's time for work.
+I jumped out of bed, got ready and headed to the office at 9:30 am.

 It was a productive day.
 I got back home and had dinner.
 It's 9:00 pm already.